-The equation of a plane and a line in various forms.
-The angle between two lines and angle between two planes.
-The equation of a sphere.
+Equation of a plane and a line in various forms.

-The angle between two lines and angle between two planes.
-The equation of a sphere.
+Angle between two lines and angle between two planes.

-The concept of a real-valued function–domain, range and graph of a
+Concept of a real valued function–domain, range and graph of a

 Continuity of functions—examples, algebraic operations on continuous functions.

-Derivative of the function at a point, geometrical and physical interpretation of a derivative—applications.
+Derivative of function at a point, geometrical and physical interpretation of a derivative—applications.

-Derivatives of sum, product, and quotient of functions, the derivative of a function with respect to another function, derivative of a composite function.
+Derivatives of sum, product and quotient of functions, derivative of a function with respect to another function, derivative of a composite function.